Qiucha/IPcam-Cat-Detection/README.md

 - A computer or IoT device that is capable of handling the object detection model efficiently.

-- (Optional) Docker installed on the device mentioned above, with the compose plugin.
+- (Optional) Docker with compose plugin installed on the device mentioned above or any other device that is capable of handling docker.
 This is for self-host [ntfy](https://ntfy.sh).
 Other options should also be considered as well.
 For more detail, check out [Known Issue](#known-issues) section of this article.

 - A functioning IP camera, or a functioning Android phone with IP camera app such as [IP webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en) installed.
 I didn't research for iOS devices, but there should be some compatible options.